LeeThompson/replaytvtools/guideparser/README.md

 For help type "`guideparser -?`" at the command prompt.

-This is the final reslease of Guide Parser (December 18th, 2002)
+This is the final release of Guide Parser (December 18th, 2002)

 rtv43 is for ReplayTV 4000/4500 Series Models Running OS v4.3